Tamera Fields Parsons

 Sue Alexander is the Manager of Administration for the Tennessee Center for Performance Excellence and has been with the organization since moving to Nashville in 2000.
 She is responsible for day-to-day operations of the organization and is often the first point of contact for anyone contacting the TNCPE office.

 In addition, Sue manages logistics for TNCPE workshops, Board of Examiners training, and the annual Excellence in Tennessee Conference and Awards Banquet.
 She served on the 2001 Board of Examiners and completed training again in 2010.

 Prior to joining TNCPE, Sue held similar positions with the JCPenney Home Office in Dallas, the Children’s Museum of Indianapolis, and the YMCA of the Pike’s Peak Region in Colorado Springs, Colo.
 Sue earned a BA in education from the University of Kentucky.

-Jennifer holds a BA in journalism from Indiana University.
+Emily holds a BS in journalism and visual communication from Middle Tennessee State University.